swipswaps/ebay-api-lister/README.md

 - Try broader search terms
 - Check your filters aren't too restrictive
 - Verify you're searching the correct listing type (Active/Sold)

+### GitHub Pages Specific Issues

+**"Backend Configuration panel won't close"**
+- You must successfully test the connection before saving
+- Make sure backend is running on the URL you specified

+**"CORS errors in console"**
+- The backend has CORS enabled by default
+- If you modified the backend, ensure `cors()` middleware is active
+- Check that you're using the correct backend URL (including `/api` suffix)

+**"App shows blank page on GitHub Pages"**
+- Check browser console for errors
+- Verify the base path in `vite.config.ts` matches your repository name
+- Clear browser cache and reload

 ## 📄 License